 Services that are covered for you What you must pay when you get these services Your coverage includes non-prescription OTC health and wellness items like vitamins, sunscreen, pain relievers, You have \$60 every quarter (3 months) to spend on plan-approved OTC items.
-You have 2 options to order: Quarterly OTC benefit periods are January- March, April-June, July-September, and October-December. - Online - visit livewell.med line.com/CNC - By Phone - call an OTC Customer Service Representative toll-free at 833-492-9866 (TTY users should call 711), 7 AM - 6 PM Central, Monday through Friday If you don't use all of your quarterly OTC benefit amount when you order, the remaining balance will NOT roll over to the next OTC benefit period.
+You have 2 options to order: Quarterly OTC benefit periods are January- March, April-June, July-September, and October-December. - Online - visit livewell.medline.com/CNC - By Phone - call an OTC Customer Service Representative toll-free at 833-492-9866 (TTY users should call 711), 7 AM - 6 PM Central, Monday through Friday If you don't use all of your quarterly OTC benefit amount when you order, the remaining balance will NOT roll over to the next OTC benefit period.
 At no additional cost to you, your order will be shipped to the address you provide when ordering.
 Any unused OTC benefit amount, will expire on December 31st of the benefit year.
 Refer to your 2023 OTC Product Catalog for a complete list of plan-approved OTC items or call an OTC Customer Service Representative for more information.
 Note: If you exhaust your quarterly OTC benefit, you may still order from the catalog using your own out-of-pocket payment method OTC benefit provided by Medline Industries Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
 Services require prior authorization. \$65 copay per day for Medicare-covered partial hospitalization services.
-Physician/Practitioner services, including doctor's office visits Covered services include: Services may require a referral from your doctor.
-Medically-necessary medical care or surgery Primary care visit services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient \$0 copay for each Medicare-covered office visit. department, or any other locationConsultation, diagnosis, and treatment by a Specialist visit specialist \$35 copay for each Medicare-covered office visit.
+Physician/Practitioner services, including doctor's office visits Services may require a referral from your doctor.
+Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Primary care visit \$0 copay for each Medicare-covered office visit.
+Specialist visit \$15 copay for each Medicare-covered office visit.